 Below are special recommendations for hardware and software that are applicable to all incoming College of Creative Arts students.
 Some majors, noted below, will require a high-performance hardware system and additional software.

-All School of Art & Design students, except for Art History majors, are required to use either the basic or high-performance MacBook Pro system requirements listed below.
+All School of Art & Design students, except for Art History and Art Therapy majors, are required to use either the basic or high-performance MacBook Pro system requirements listed below.
 Art History majors may select the basic MacBook system or choose to use the basic Windows platform.

 MacBook Air or MacBook Pro (2018 or newer) installed with current macOS